 I started playing guitar at the age of 11.
 After teaching myself for several months by playing along with records and doing my best to make sense out of various pop music books of the time, I started taking private lessons.
 After a year of private guitar lessons I spent another year in private piano lessons.
 It was around this time that I started playing with a number of "garage" bands as well as playing regularly at the church I attended.
 By the age of 14 I started writing my own songs and quickly realized that I wanted to have a career in music.
 All through High School I worked hard on my guitar and composition.
 And while I grew in the area of "playing by ear," without the professional guidance I needed, I acquired a lot of bad habits that later had to be unlearned.

 Going to college to study music and guitar exposed me to a broad range of playing styles, and specifically addressed my right hand techniques for classical guitar.
 After graduating from CSUF with my degree in Classical Guitar, I recorded and toured for the next 3 years with the band Omega Sunrise.
 After Omega Sunrise stopped touring, I continued in Christian Music as the Music Director for the Fresno Vineyard for several years.
 During the week I worked at Sierra On-Line as a composer for computer game music, on the weekends I was playing with cover bands in clubs and leading worship on Sunday mornings.
 After taking a break from church music between 1992 to 1997, I started playing again as part of the worship team at our church in Seattle.
-Now living here in the Baltimore area, I have been playing at Trinity Assembly as the regular guitarist for the worship team since 2002.
+After moving to the Baltimore area, I played at Trinity Assembly as the regular guitarist for the worship team from 2002 till 2016.
+In 2016 I became the Worship Leader for Perry Hall Baptist Church.
 I teach private lessons here at my studio in the White Marsh area.

 If you live in the White Marsh/Rosedale area near Baltimore and you are interested in lessons give me a call: (410) 665-3143, or send me an e-mail.